 If you don’t have the space to raise courgette seedlings, you can also buy young plants from garden centres in spring and these usually can be planted outdoors straight away (check with the shop when you buy them).

-Two weeks before planting or sowing seed outdoors, make planting pockets 90cm (3ft) apart for courgettes, 90cm (3ft) for bush plants of summer squashes and 1.5m (5ft) for trailing plants of summer squash, and 1.2m (4ft) for marrows.
+Two weeks before planting or sowing seed outdoors, make planting pockets 90cm (3ft) apart for courgettes, 1.2m (4ft) for marrows, 90cm (3ft) for bush plants of summer squashes and 1.5m (5ft) for trailing plants of summer squashes.
 Do this by making a hole about a spade’s depth, width and height and fill with a mixture of compost or well-rotted manure and soil.
 Sprinkle a general fertiliser over the soil.
 Plant one plant on top of each planting pocket.

 For indoor-raised seedlings, plant outside on top of your planting pocket in early June, hardening off (acclimatising) before doing so.
 Do this by moving them into a coldframe for a week or if you don’t have a coldframe, move plants outdoors during the day, then bring in at night for a week, then the following week, leave them out in a sheltered spot all day and night.

-You can also grow courgettes, marrows and summer squashes in growbags or containers (at least 45cm/18in wide).
+You can also grow courgettes, marrows and summer squashes in growing bags or containers (at least 45cm/18in wide).
 Plant one or two per growbag, or one per container.

 Keep the soil constantly moist by watering around the plants, not over them.
 They need plenty of water, so sink a 15cm (6in) pot alongside the plants when planting out.
 Water into the pot and it will help ensure that water goes right down to the roots and doesn't sit around the neck of the plant, which can lead to rotting.